Professor and Faculty Director, Rappaport Center

-Daniel Kanstroom is Professor of Law, Thomas F. Carney Distinguished Scholar, Faculty Director of the Rappaport Center for Law & Public Policy, Director of the International Human Rights Program, and an Associate Director of the Boston College Center for Human Rights and International Justice.
-He teaches Immigration and Refugee Law, International Human Rights Law, Constitutional Law, Administrative Law, and the International Human Rights Semester in Practice.
+Daniel Kanstroom is Professor of Law, Thomas F. Carney Distinguished Scholar, Faculty Director of the Rappaport Center for Law & Public Policy, and Co-Director of the Boston College Center for Human Rights and International Justice.
+He teaches Immigration and Refugee Law, International Human Rights Law, Constitutional Law, Administrative Law, and a Law and Public Policy Seminar.
 Professor Kanstroom was the founder of the Boston College Immigration and Asylum clinic in which students represent indigent noncitizens and asylum-seekers.
 Together with his students, he has won many high-profile immigration and asylum cases and has provided counsel for hundreds of clients over more than a decade.
 He and his students have also written amicus briefs for the U.S. Supreme Court, organized innumerable public presentations in schools, churches, community centers, courts and prisons, and have advised many community groups.
 He was a co-founder of the Immigration Spring Break Trips, where students work on immigration law cases during their Spring Break.
 Professor Kanstroom’s newest initiative, the Post-Deportation Human Rights Project, seeks to conceptualize and develop a new field of law while representing US deportees abroad and undertaking empirical study of the effects of deportation on families and communities.

 Professor Kanstroom has published widely in the fields of U.S. immigration law, criminal law, and European citizenship and asylum law.
 His most recent books are: Aftermath: Deportation Law and the New American Diaspora, (Oxford University Press 2012); and Deportation Nation: Outsiders in American History (Harvard University Press 2007).
 He is also a co-editor of: The New Deportations Delirium (editor, with M. Brinton Lykes); Constructing “Illegality”: Immigrant Experiences, Critiques, and Resistance, (editor, with Cecilia Menjívar) (Cambridge University Press 2013).